 3. Dispute the Chargeback

-After your response has been sent in regards to the chargeback, be prepared to dispute the chargeback.
-Note that most banks will initially side with customers in the case of a chargeback, so having solid, concrete evidence to prove that the charge was authorized and legitimate will help win the case.
+After sending your response on the chargeback, prepare for the dispute.
+Most banks will side with customers in the case of a chargeback, so having concrete evidence to prove that the charge was authorized and legitimate will help win the case.